Five stunning Slovakian castle ruins

 ČACHTICE CASTLE

-Take the train from Nové Mesto nad Váhom either to Čachtice or Višňové.
-There are hiking trails leading up to the ruin from both villages, however the one from Višňové is in fact distinctly shorter (20-30min), so I recommend getting off the train there.
-Head to the main road, then cross the bridge to your right.
-Once the road bends, continue uphill past the salmon-pink house.
+How to get there | In Nové Mesto nad Váhom hop on a train to either Čachtice or Višňové.
+Both villages offer hiking trails leading up to the castle, however, the one in Višňové is distinctly shorter (20-30min).
+From the train station head to the main road and cross the bridge to your right.
+You will find the path past the salmon-pink house just before the bend.

 fields of golden gras and green conifers in front of the walls and towers of Cachtice Castle, Slovakia